mgaiduk/flink/pyflink/01_wordcount/Readme.md

 We use `WatermarkStrategy.for_monotonous_timestamps` watermark strategy.
 It assumes that all timestamps in input events will be monotonously increasing, and discards any event that violates that assumption.
 In general case, you should carefully consider your timestamps guarantee, and choose proper watermark strategy as a trade-off between overall pipeline latency and percentage of events discarded.
 For example, we could use `.forBoundedOutOfOrderness(Duration.ofSeconds(5))` watermark strategy; it will allow events that are at most 5 seconds late to make it through the pipeline; this will also increase the latency of the pipeline by 5 seconds.
 In our case, we are going to use kafka timestamps for watermarking, and they are indeed guaranteed to be monotonous.

 Using windowed reduce introduces two major changes to the pipeline:
 - The state is now `local`, and keeps track of word counts within current window only.
-This means that the output of the pipeline is no longer `total word count since the beginning of times`, but simply `word count for this word in the past 5 secodns`.
+This means that the output of the pipeline is no longer `total word count since the beginning of times`, but simply `word count for this word in the past 5 seconds`.
 - The number of output events is drastically reduced.
 The pipeline used to generate 1 output event for every word in the input event.
 Now, it will only output 1 event per unique word per 5 seconds.

 Finally, we sink our data either to local file or to debug log on the cluster: